Philip Julius van Zuylen van Nijevelt

-Philip (or Philippus) Julius van Zuylen van Nijevelt (Rotterdam, 5 Januari 1743 – Utrecht, 20 February 1826) was a Dutch general, nobleman and politician.
+Philip (or Philippus) Julius van Zuylen van Nijevelt (Rotterdam, 5 January 1743 – Utrecht, 20 February 1826) was a Dutch general, nobleman and politician.
 He was appointed Marshal of Holland in the Kingdom of Holland and served as French senator following the annexation of Holland by the Napoleonic Empire.
 Van Zuylen van Nijevelt was also an amateur scientist and became known for his treatise on chess.

 Life and career

 Old Dutch Republic

 Philip Julius van Zuylen van Nijevelt was a member of the prominent Rotterdam patrician (regenten) family of Van Zuylen van Nijevelt.
 His parents were Jacob van Zuylen van Nijevelt (1699–1753) and Aletta Johanna Timmers.

 He studied mathematics and in 1767 joined the army as a volunteer ensign in the Regiment Karabiniers Oranje-Friesland (Orange-Frisia Regiment of Carabiniers).
 He rose quickly in the ranks, to captain of the cavalry (1768), major (1779), and finally lieutenant-colonel in the regiment of dragoons.

 In 1795, he gained promotion to major general and was given responsibility for the organisation of the Dutch cavalry.